| +Home | Museum | Wanted | Specs | Previous | Next |

 the (huge) master schematic for the Friden 130

-Sincere thanks to Dick Ahrens for donation of the Original photo and negative to the Old Calculator Web Museum
+Sincere thanks to Dick Ahrens for donation of the original photo and negative to the Old Calculator Museum

-In the early part of 1963, a desktop prototypes of the original design of the calculator was ready, and exhaustive testing was begun.
+In March of 1963, the first version of the calculator, all packaged into a desktop-sized unit, was ready, and exhaustive testing was begun.
 A disturbing problem was found where the calculator would inexplicably and randomly deliver incorrect results.
 Intense efforts went into finding the problem, which was finally traced to the high voltage section of the electronics (related to driving the CRT display).
 High electrostatic charge levels would build up, causing discharges that would make the calculator malfunction intermittently.
 Given that these calculators were expected to deliver accurate results all of the time, such a problem was intolerable.
-Efforts to identify, isolate and eliminate the problem resulted in the delay of the introduction of Friden's first electronic calculator for almost six months.
+This, and a few other issues that were found during the shakedown, delayed the formal introduction of the EC-130 to the public by almost six months.
+This delay led to a number of other companies developing solid-state desktop electronic calculators to beat Friden to product introduction, including Hayakawa Electric (Sharp) in Japan, and IME in Italy.

 Click on image for a more detailed view

-Original photo donated to the Old Calculator Web Museum through the generosity of Dick Ahrens
+original photo donated to the Old Calculator Museum through the generosity of Dick Ahrens

-In the spring of 1963, Friden had worked through the difficulties, and had a viable desktop (though it took up a substantial part of a normal desk top) calculator ready for market.
-Amidst significant fanfare, an early Friden 130 prototype was shown at a business machines exposition in June of 1963.
-The interest was tremendous -- pre-booked orders started rolling in like hotcakes, even though the 130 was quite expensive compared to the electromechanical machines of the day, with an initial retail price of $2,195.
-This was at a time where a desktop electro-mechanical calculator with about the same functionality could be purchased for around $500.
-The prototype machines shown early on in the life of the EC-130 had decimal point settings of 0, 2, 5, 9, and 13 digits behind the decimal point.
-When the EC-130 went into full production, the decimal point settings were changed for some (currently unknown) reason to 0, 2, 5, 7, and 13 digits behind the decimal.
-In November of 1964 (November 20, 1945), a service letter (Calculator Release 0024) was issued by Friden headquarters indicating that a special batch of decimal point setting switches was procured with the original prototype calculator's selections of 0, 2, 5, 9 and 13 digits behind the decimal.
-This was due to a significant number of requests from purchasers of early EC-130's that had noted the change, and wanted their machine to match the decimal point selections speficied when they ordered the machine.
+The prototype and early production EC-130 calculators had decimal point settings of 0, 2, 5, 9, and 13 digits behind the decimal point.
+When the EC-130 went into primary production, the decimal point settings were changed for some (currently unknown) reason to 0, 2, 5, 7, and 13 digits behind the decimal.
+In November of 1964 (November 20), a service letter (Calculator Release 0024) was issued by Friden headquarters indicating that a special batch of decimal point setting switches was procured with the original selections of 0, 2, 5, 9 and 13 digits behind the decimal.
+This was due to a significant number of requests from purchasers of early EC-130's that had noted the change, and wanted their machine to match the decimal point selections specified when they ordered the machine.
 Friden offered installing the replacement switch in the field at a cost of $45.00 to the customer to satisfy these requests.

 Early Friden 130 Marketing Trinket - Friden 130 Playing Cards